Congratulations Class of 2020!

 Many of these programs require an extensive application process, often asking for the submission of letters of recommendation and/or transcripts.
-Please complete the Summer Program Recommendation Request in addition to contacting your teacher and/or guidance counselor directly.
+Please complete the Summer Program Recommendation Cover Sheet and review the Summer Program Checklist in addition to contacting your teacher and/or guidance counselor directly.

 If your programs requests your counselor or teacher to provide tests scores; AP, SAT, ACT or subject tests, you will need to provide the scores as counselors and teachers do not have access to them otherwise.

 Summer Program questions should be directed towards Ms. Parfet, College and Career Advisor.